O Lord, I thank you that you have created me.

 - Having given the ancestry, Matthew can now tell the story.

-- His infancy stories will focus on Joseph, the person most deeply affected by Mary’s surprising pregnancy.
+- His infancy stories will focus on Joseph, the person most deeply affected by his fiancée’s surprising pregnancy.

 Affections: (When one touches your heart, use your own words.)

 - Jesus, you were born at the right moment.

 - Heavenly Father, I, too, was born at the right moment.